 Four caliber options

-One notable feature of the P220 is overall terms is the fact that it can be supplied in any one of four calibers.
-These are the usual 9-mm Parabellum, 7.65-mm Parabellum, 0.45-in ACP and 0.38-in Super.
+One notable feature of the P220 in overall terms is the fact that it can be supplied in any one of four calibers.
+These are the usual 9-mm Parabellum, 7.65-mm Parabellum, 0.45-in ACP, and 0.38-in Super.
 It is possible to convert the P220 from one caliber to another, and there are also kits to convert the pistol to fire 0.22-in Long Rifle (5.59-mm= for training purposes.
-In its form to fire the 9-mm Parabellum cartridge, the pistol has a magazine holding nine rounds, nut when firing 0.45 in ACP the magazine can carry only seven rounds.
+In its form to fire the 9-mm Parabellum cartridge, the pistol has a magazine holding nine rounds, but when firing 0.45 in ACP the magazine can carry only seven rounds.

 |Weight:||0.83 kg (1.83 lb) empty|